FREQUENTLY ASKED QUESTIONS

 No. Please contact our ride director if you need assistance with a referral to a local bicycle shop to rent your bike.

-There will be e-bikes available for riders to test-ride for the duration of the tour.
-If you would like to secure the use an e-bike for one, several or all days of the Dream Ride, please contact our ride director, Debbie@calbike.org, to further discuss the details.
+We will have Gazelle e-bikes available for riders to test-ride for the duration of the tour.
+If you would like to secure the use of an e-bike for one, several or all days of the Dream Ride, please contact our ride director, Debbie@calbike.org, to further discuss the details.

 Will maps be available?

 Yes, maps and cue sheets will be provided.
-GPS files will be available for those who wish to upload to smartphones or Garmin devices.
+GPS files will be available to upload to your smartphone, Garmin or other navigation device.

 What do we bring?

-A complete list will be provided after registration.
+A complete packing list will be provided several weeks prior to the ride.

 Regardless of amount paid/funds raised, cancellation fees apply as indicated below.

-Donations (excluding registration fee) may be applied toward a rider’s fundraising goal for the 2019 ride, at CalBike’s discretion, if the request for transfer is made by October 1, 2018 in writing to firstname.lastname@example.org.
-A written confirmation from CalBike will guarantee your spot for 2019.
+- If you must cancel and wish to transfer to the 2020 ride, donations (excluding registration fee and cancellation fee, if applicable) may be applied toward the fundraising goal for the 2019 ride, at CalBike’s discretion.
+The request for transfer must be made by September 1, 2019, in writing to firstname.lastname@example.org.
+A written confirmation from CalBike will guarantee your spot for 2020.